TreyGower7/AsteroidDataProject/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Gene Project
+## About The Asteroid Project
-The Gene Project was mainly about learning to use redis with big sets of data integrated with Flask.
-The big data used is from The Human Genome Organization (HUGO) and the commitee within HUGO, being HGNC, “approves a unique and meaningful name for every gene.”
-This data is imported with python requests then Flask apps excute http requests to get the data and returns the data.

 ### The Files In This Repo

-`gene_api.py`
+`asteroid_data.py`
 the python script contains and executes the `Flask`, `redis`, and python `requests` libraries functions.
-The script retrieves the data from the web at https://www.genenames.org/download/archive/, then can be displayed with different paths that send http requests.
+The script retrieves the data from the web at https://github.com/TreyGower7/AsteroidDataProject/blob/main/ModifiedAsteroidData.csv, then can be displayed with different paths that send http requests.

 `docker-compose.yml`
 saves the user (you) from having to type in tricky commands to run the docker image.
 Instead it wraps the information for the docker image into one file and runs it with a simple command.

 `Dockerfile`
 is used to capture the docker image, the file specifies the Python version, and installs any libraries used in the python script to run the application.
-For the `gene_api.py` script the Dockerfile installs: `redis`, `requests`, `Flask`, and `yaml`.
+For the `asteroid_data.py` script the Dockerfile installs: `redis`, `requests`, `Flask`, and `yaml`.

 `Kubernetes Files:`

-  `tagower-test-flask-service.yml` - Used to run the flask cluster (Runs all pods associated with the ip)
+  `asteroid-test-flask-service.yml` - Used to run the flask cluster (Runs all pods associated with the ip)

-  `tagower-test-flask-deployment.yml` - Provides declartive updates for flask pods
+  `asteroid-test-flask-deployment.yml` - Provides declartive updates for flask pods

-  `tagower-test-redis-service.yml` - Used to run the redis cluster (Runs all pods associated with the ip)
+  `asteroid-test-redis-service.yml` - Used to run the redis cluster (Runs all pods associated with the ip)

-  `tagower-test-redis-deployment.yml` - Provides declartive updates for redis pods
+  `asteroid-test-redis-deployment.yml` - Provides declartive updates for redis pods

-  `tagower-test-pvc.yml` - Persitant Volume Claim to store our data in the redis database
+  `asteroid-test-pvc.yml` - Persitant Volume Claim to store our data in the redis database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>